This guide breaks down the different types of employment so you don’t get caught out of compliance

 In a labor market that’s become more complex, employers could have as many as six or seven classifications of workers onboard at any given time.
 Working alongside full-time, part-time and temporary workers are seasonal and contingent workers.

 By hiring different types of workers, organizations can adjust their staffing needs according to economic fluctuations and peak productivity times.
-But they also must understand the differences between workers and be able to correctly classify their types of employment to avoid violating the law.
+But they also must understand the differences between types of workers and be able to correctly classify their types of employment to avoid violating the law.

 Worker classifications determine, among other criteria, which workers are entitled to overtime pay and benefits, how workers are managed, compensated, and taxed, and whether certain classifications are protected under the law.
 While this guide follows federal worker classification standards, wage and hour divisions in state labor departments’ might further stipulate how worker classifications are determined.
 Therefore, employers also must understand their obligations under their states’ labor laws.